farhadrasheed02/farhadrasheed02/README.md

 ### Hi there Farhad Rashid Reshi👋
 -I am Working as a Quality Analyst.
--I am working on Java, Cucumber, JDBC.
+-I am working on Java, Cucumber, JDBC,MySql,TestNG and so on -![Motivational Picture](https://images.pexels.com/photos/1742370/pexels-photo-1742370.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1)
--![Motivational Picture](https://images.pexels.com/photos/1742370/pexels-photo-1742370.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1)
 <!--
 **farhadrasheed02/farhadrasheed02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.